 Seger was familiar with the area, was in good physical health and may have had hiking or camping gear with him, emergency management spokeswoman Allison Richmond said on Monday.

 Earlier this week, a friend and fellow Marine Corps veteran reached out to the community with a message.

 “We consider each other family and when stuff like this kind of happens like a brother or sister in arms goes missing or is hurting or something, as a veteran community, we should obviously come together and help them through whatever is going on,” friend Charles Jungnick said.

 A group of more than 120 people, including K-9 units and the North Carolina Highway Patrol’s helicopter, spent Sunday searching for Seger.

-Haywood County Emergency Services said tourism around leaf season and the uptick since the start of the pandemic has hindered their search efforts.
+Rescuers had been worried about the recent cold nights.
+Haywood County Emergency Services said tourism around leaf season and the uptick since the start of the pandemic had hindered their search efforts.

 “It’s the busiest time of year, obviously, with leaf season tourism being high and with COVID, everyone’s trying to be out and about and trying to find something that they can do, it just hinders our efforts, unfortunately," Richmond said.

 “I know if you’re out and seen posters anywhere on these trails we’ve put them up all over the Parkway -- if you see this please come home,” Seger’s twin sister pleaded on Monday.

 Seger’s wife also had a message for those who’ve been sending their support.